eddhurst/url_breadcrumbs/README.md

 # url_breadcrumbs
 Wordpress Plugin for 'URL Breadcrumbs' a set of developer functions to easily generate breadcrumbs from your URL.

-#Upcoming

 #Known issues

 1.3 brings support to link to pseudo pages, however custom post type root pages are ignored in this also, as they are not included in the wp->matched_queries call.

-get_cat_ID uses category Names to identify, rather than slugs, so isn't a great solution.
-Will need to rectify this.

 #Changelog

+1.4 - Amended method of identifying category to allow for slugs rather than names, allowing child categories to sit in breadcrumbs.

 1.3 - Support added to identify pseudo pages (i.e. date archives) to allow for breadcrumb links to incorporate hard to pinpoint pages, as well as to strip out unwanted breadcrumbs to non-pages such as category and tag base.